a-z-listing/a-z-listing/readme.txt

 2. The Widget is shown here.

 == Changelog ==

+= 1.5.3 =
+* Regression in 1.5.2 causing empty listing is fixed

 = 1.5.2 =
 * Regression fix for styling loading - seems the widget code was still causing issues